Chatbot Marketing: The 24/7 Marketing Strategy in 2022

-Chatbots are tools designed to better and more quickly respond to consumer needs by engaging in conversations.
-Chatbots were developed as a lower cost alternative to live support teams and have the added benefit of responding immediately, reducing the wait time normally expected of a live employee.
+Chatbots are artificial intelligence (AI) driven communication tools that conversate with users to help businesses improve their customer experience and generate leads.
+Chatbots were developed as a lower-cost alternative to live customer support teams and have the added benefit of responding immediately, reducing the wait time normally expected of a live employee.

 Before we had Alexa and Siri, there was Eliza.
 The very first version of a chatbot was developed in 1966 at MIT’s Artificial Intelligence Lab by Joseph Weizenbaum.
 Eliza was able to respond to certain keywords based on a set of defined rules and reply when needed.
 Decades later, the functions of chatbots have evolved greatly, but the basic idea remains the same.
-At the most basic level, a chatbot is a an artificial intelligence (AI) software that stimulates and processes human conversation.
+At the most basic level, a chatbot is an AI software that stimulates and processes human conversation.
 This allows humans to interact with digital devices as if they were communicating with a real person.
+This has also led to the development of answer engine optimization (AEO).

-There are many types of chatbots, but the classification depends on the problem you are trying to solve and the functionalities you want to include.
-Depending on that, there are the following types:
+There are support, skills, assistant, transactional, and information-gathering chatbots.
+The classification depends on the problem you are trying to solve and the functionalities you want to include.
+Depending on that, this is the breakdown of the different types:

 1. Support Chatbots

 A support chatbot is used in all industries, but especially in retail, human resources, digital marketing, and healthcare.
 The use of these types of chatbots has become a necessity as they can save company resources and improve customer satisfaction.
-They can provide customer service, act as a recommendation engine, order food, or serve as a solution to frequently asked questions (FAQ).
+They can provide customer service, act as a recommendation engine, order food, or serve as a solution to frequently asked questions (FAQ) for website visitors.

 2. Skills Chatbots